Best Plasma Cutters for Gouging, Mesh Cutting and Rust Removal

 Consumable availability and cost were included since ongoing use depends on replaceable tips and nozzles.
 Safety features such as non-high frequency starting were important for shops with sensitive electronics.

-You’ll appreciate the CUT55 if you want a compact, feature-rich cutter that handles gouging, expanded metal and rusty stock without fuss.
-The app control and bright LED make it easy to tweak settings on the fly, and the 55 amp capability on 240V gives you real cutting bite for plate work.
-On 120V you’ll be limited to thinner sheet tasks, but the unit’s portability and included torch, clamp and hoses make it handy around the shop or the farm.
+You’ll appreciate the CUT55 if you want a compact, feature-rich plasma cutter that handles gouging, expanded metal and rusty stock without much setup time.
+The app control and bright LED make it easier to adjust settings as you work, and the 55 amp capability on 240V gives it useful cutting power for plate projects.

-It’s positioned as a budget-minded machine for weekend fabricators who want smart controls and good gouging performance without hauling a heavy industrial rig.
+On 120V, expect it to be better suited to thinner sheet and lighter repair jobs.
+It is positioned as a budget-minded machine for weekend fabricators who want smart controls and useful gouging performance without hauling a heavier industrial rig.

 What People Say